mudd-makerspace/mudd-makerspace.github.io/source/docs/index.md

 ## Access

-To gain 24-hour access to the Mudd Makerspace, you need to pass the [safety quiz](https://docs.google.com/a/g.hmc.edu/forms/d/e/1FAIpQLScihsQ5wtc3GV-zW5w6WOGtb7vl1P7nIXqP4Iok9Yu5wVRwIg/viewform?c=0&w=1).
+To gain 24-hour access to the Mudd Makerspace, you need to pass the [safety quiz](https://goo.gl/forms/xZQdCQUqr74EaqwV2).

 ## Project Storage

-If you'd like to store projects you're working on in the Makerspace, please make sure to take the safety quiz and check out a storage space [here](https://goo.gl/forms/4nVeUNEBi47iImvy1).
+If you'd like to store projects you're working on in the Makerspace, please make sure to take the safety quiz and check out a storage space [here]().

 ## Request Funding

-To request funding/get reimbursements, please [email](mailto:abishop@g.hmc.edu) the current Makerspace treasurer.
+To get funding for a project, first fill out the [project proposal form](https://goo.gl/forms/mM0Ho2kkGnmzj9Jv1).
+Once that has been approved, you can either buy supplies yourself and [get reimbursed](https://goo.gl/forms/8Rb888cmWaUV7qaj2) or [request supplies](https://goo.gl/forms/a2Hki4hfWitAUHXq2).

 ## Maker Sunday